joekleinsorge/JoeKleinsorge/README.md

 ### What I am up to now:
   - 🔭 I’m currently breaking and fixing my [homelab](https://github.com/joeykleinsorge/freshlab)
-  - 🌱 I’m currently learning some more in-depth Kubernetes administration and better Python practices
+  - 🌱 I’m currently learning some more in-depth Kubernetes administration, better Python practices and some Go
   - 🤖 Have a not-so-secret goal of automating everything.
 At work or home you can find me making the machines do all the boring stuff
   - 💬 Ask me about building reliable automation and mountain biking
   - 😄 Pronouns: he/him